OpenSILEX/docs-community-dev/docs/localInstallation.md

     - [Other problems concerning the web application and the web service](#other-problems-concerned-webapp-and-web-service)

 ## Introduction
-This document explains you how to deploy Phis on your personnal computer.
+This document explains you how to deploy OpenSILEX PHIS on your personnal computer.
 In this document, commands are for **Ubuntu 16.04**.
 However, the majority of these commands are compatible with all Debian distributions which have the package manager Aptitude.

 This document explains you how to deploy OpenSILEX on your personnal computer.